 Our new downy mildew resistant pickling cucumber!
 Sweet, aromatic, crisp and thin-skinned, these are great for fresh eating as well as pickling - even when picked on the large side.
 Bred to grow well in the late season when downy mildew pressure is high, they also thrive when planted early.
 The vigorous, strong and forgiving plants tolerate bacterial wilt, and there is a low incidence of misshapen fruits when plants are stressed.
 Abundantly productive over a long window.
 Stem ends are never bitter.
-We are continuing to select this variety.
-43 seeds/gram.
+Edmund is continuing to refine this variety.
+50 seeds/gram.
 Grown by Twin Oaks Seed Farm.

 Please click the Common Wealth Seed Growers link to the right to view all of our other listings!

 Story of this Seed:

 (by Edmund Frost)